 Aftercare from 4:15-6:00pm is available for an additional $25 per day with a maximum of $360 per month.
 You do not need to sign up for or commit to the Aftercare program at the time of registration.

-When you sign a contract, we ask for a deposit payment of one month of tuition payment (covering August, the last month of the school year), plus a $320 activity fee.
+When you sign a contract, we ask for a deposit payment of one month of tuition payment, covering the last month of the school year (August).
 The deposit payment is non-refundable and non-transferrable to other EDCJCC programs.

-We charge the monthly tuition automatically to your credit card or through a bank draft/EFT (Electronic Funds Transfer).
-We accept Visa, MasterCard, Discover and American Express, and charge a small administrative fee for credit card payments.
+We charge the monthly tuition automatically to your credit card or ACH bank account information, which you store in your EDCJCC account.
+We accept Visa, MasterCard, Discover and American Express, and charge a 2.5% fee for credit card payments.
 We do not accept check or cash payments.
 We bill credit cards and bank accounts on the fourth (4th) of each month, or on the nearest business day if the fourth falls on a Saturday or Sunday.
 We expect that you will have sufficient funds available in your bank account or on your credit card on the 4th of each month.
 Late fees will be assessed starting on the 5th of the month if sufficient funds are not in your account.

 Your Family Fitness Membership will start on the first day of the school year; please visit Member Services for details and to activate your membership.